diploi/component-django/README.md

 `django-admin startproject djangoapp`
 and it has `DEBUG=true` inside **settings.py** by default

+To secure your Django app, you must update your SECRET_KEY in **settings.py**

+By default all Django apps use SQlite, which you must update to use your database of choice inside **settings.py**

-Uses the official [python:3.13-alpine](https://hub.docker.com/_/python/) Docker image.
+Uses the official [python:3.13-alpine](https://hub.docker.com/_/python/) Docker image and Django 5.2.3

 ## Operation